hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part4-managing-the-backend.md

 ---
 I﻿n previous articles of this series dedicated to the [open sourcing of our Workshops-on-Demand project](https://developer.hpe.com/blog/willing-to-build-up-your-own-workshops-on-demand-infrastructure/), I covered the reasons why we open sourced  the project and how we did it.
 I also explained in details how you could install your own Workshops-on-Demand backend server.
 I also took the time to detail the automation that was hosted on this backend server.
 Today, I plan to describe to you the management of this backend server.
 This is what is often referred to as Day2 operations.

 O﻿nce up and running, the main purpose of the backend server is to deliver workshops-on-Demand.
-But to do so, it may require updates, upgrades, and/or new kernels for the Jupyterhub server.
+But to do so, it may require updates, upgrades, and/or new kernels for the JupyterHub server.
 If new workshops are created, this means you'll need new jinja templates for related workshops' scripts (i.e `create<WKSHP>.sh`, `cleanup<WKSHP>.sh`, `reset<WKSHP>.sh`, among others).
 This also means new variable files.
 And obviously, these templates and variables will need to be taken into account by scripts and notebooks.
 Some tasks handle all of this.
 And that's what I'll show now.

 #### B﻿ackend server management: